mustelidae1/Interactive-Fairy-Tale/README.md

 ## Known Issues
 * There is currently not an easy way to delete user-added passages other than manually, and no moderation of what is added to the site
 * This is not a scalable solution - eventually we would want a proper database instead of using a local json file for storage
+* There may be errors when playing the story with Google Chrome.
+We recommend Edge or Safari.

 ## Credits